-In order to implement the mitigation and management measures established in the ESIA (Volume 2), specific management programmes will be developed to incorporate these mechanisms, as well as the requirements of the local regulator, Ministry of Ecology and Natural Resources (MENR) and the Project Lenders.
+In order to implement the mitigation and management measures established in the ESIA (Volume 2), specific management programmes will be developed to incorporate these mechanisms, as well as the requirements of the local regulator, State Committee on Ecology and Environmental Protection (SCEEP) and the Project Lenders.
 Such documented information will be in the form of Project-specific Construction Environmental and Social Management Plan (CESMP) and Operation Environmental and Social Management Plan (OESMP) (and complimentary plans/procedures); to be developed prior to the commencement of construction, commissioning and operations respectively.

-This framework has also been prepared to ensure alignment with applicable elements of the established ACWA Power Project Company E&S Policy template and related ESMS Implementation Manual, which is intended to ensure a consistent and structured E&S project management in line with ACWA Power Corporate Environmental, Social and Sustainability Policies, which are cascaded down to all projects.
+This framework has also been prepared to ensure alignment with applicable elements of the established ACWA Power Project Company E&S Policy template and related ESMS Implementation Manual, which is intended to ensure consistent and structured E&S project management between ACWA Power projects.